De Havilland: After the war

 Because of the structural problems of the Comet, in 1954 all remaining examples were withdrawn from service, with de Havilland launching a major effort to build a new version that would be both larger and stronger.
 As a result, the Comet was extensively redesigned, with oval windows, structural reinforcements and other changes.
 Rival manufacturers meanwhile heeded the lessons learned from the Comet while developing their own aircraft.
 The Comet 4 enabled the de Havilland airliner to return to the skies in 1958.
 By then the United States had its Boeing 707 jet and the Douglas DC-8, both of which were faster and more economical to operate.
 Orders for the Comet dried up.

 Hawker Siddeley bought de Havilland in 1960 but kept it as a separate company until 1963.
 In that year it became the de Havilland Division of Hawker Siddeley Aviation and all types in production or development changed their designations from "DH" to "HS".
-De Havilland's final designs became the Hawker Siddeley Trident (originally the DH.121) and the innovative Hawker Siddley HS.125, originally the DH.125.
+De Havilland's final designs became the Hawker Siddeley Trident (originally the DH.121) and the innovative Hawker Siddeley HS.125, originally the DH.125.

 The DH.121 design was modified to be smaller to fit the needs of one airline—British European Airways.
 Other airlines found it unattractive and turned to a rival tri-jet, the Boeing 727 which was much the same size as the initial DH.121 design.
-De Havilland, as Hawker Siddley, built only 117 Tridents, while Boeing went on to sell over 1,800 727s.
+De Havilland, as Hawker Siddeley, built only 117 Tridents, while Boeing went on to sell over 1,800 727s.

 De Havilland also entered the field of long-range missiles, developing the liquid-fuelled Blue Streak.
 It did not enter military service, but became the first stage of Europa, a launch vehicle for use in space flight.
 In flight tests, the Blue Streak performed well but the upper stages, built in France and Germany, repeatedly failed.
 In 1973, the Europa programme was cancelled, with Blue Streak dying as well.
 The last of them wound up in the hands of a farmer who used its fuel tanks to house his chickens.